The ‘with’ keyword in Python is a control flow structure that simplifies error handling.

 So, in the ‘with’ statement, the expression is evaluated.

 In order to make it work, this should result in an object that supports __enter__() and __exit__() methods.

 For example, the file object supports the __enter__() and __exit__() method, so you may use it there (as shown in the example below).

 In the following program, the with statement is used with the open function.
 A text file is given and its content will be displayed in the with block.

-Even if a Python exception occurs during the file opening, manipulation (as performing some operation) the with statement will execute the close() before the exception is caught.
+- Even if a Python exception occurs during the file opening, manipulation (as performing some operation) of the ‘with’ statement will execute the close() before the exception is caught.